conan-io/docs/reference/conanfile/attributes.rst

     At least two recipes provides the same functionality:
      - 'libjpeg' provided by 'libjpeg/9d', 'libjpeg-turbo/2.0.5'

-The attribute value should be a string with recipe name, or a tuple of such recipe names.
+The attribute value should be a string with a recipe name or a tuple of such recipe names.

 For example, to declare that ``libjpeg-turbo`` recipe offers the same functionality as ``libjpeg`` recipe, the following code could be used: